-If the application is accepted, a pre-examination stage will begin, with opportunities for local community members to register as an interested party on the Planning Inspectorate’s website and request to take part in the examination process.
+If the application is accepted, a preexamination stage will begin, with opportunities for local community members to register as interested parties on the Planning Inspectorate’s website and request to take part in the examination process.

 The Planning Inspectorate will then examine the DCO application, with input from interested parties and statutory consultees.

 Following the examination, the Planning Inspectorate will present its recommendation to the Secretary of State for Energy Security and Net Zero, who will then make the final decision on whether the DCO should be granted.

 To register your interest and follow the Planning Inspectorate’s consultation process, visit www.gov.uk/government/organisations/planning-inspectorate.